pretix/pretix/doc/api/resources/transactions.rst

    :query integer page: The page number in case of a multi-page result set, default is 1
    :query string order: Only return transactions matching the given order code.
    :query datetime_since: Only return transactions with a datetime at or after the given time.
-   :query datetime_before: Only return transactions with a datetime after the given time.
+   :query datetime_before: Only return transactions with a datetime before the given time.
    :query created_since: Only return transactions with a creation time at or after the given time.
-   :query created_before: Only return transactions with a creation time after the given time.
+   :query created_before: Only return transactions with a creation time before the given time.
    :query item: Only return transactions that match the given item ID.
    :query item__in: Only return transactions that match one of the given item IDs (separated with a comma).
    :query variation: Only return transactions that match the given variation ID.